Company News

 It’s clear that this situation proposes a complex problem for logistics and needs to be handled delicately.
 The first solution would be to seek custom and bespoke care for each drug, ensuring individual temperature requirements are met.
 This seems simple, but it comes with financial challenges for logistic providers and businesses.
 There are concerns that storage and transportation costs will skyrocket due to extra care and management.

 Statistics from the Biopharma Cold-Chain Sourcebook estimate the global volume of cold chain products are at a healthy $283 billion, and is growing twice the rate of non cold-chain pharmaceutical products.
+You can find out more on how the growth of the pharmaceutical industry is affecting costs within other markets.

 Read more about the growing market of cold-chain logistics analysis here